 In stage 1 a predictor for A is constructed from its instrument, and in stage 2 the effect of the predictor for A acting on B is estimated.
 The intuition here is that A is potentially associated with B due to many confounding effects, and we wish to estimate the effect of A on B that occurs only via the instrument, which we know is in the correct causal direction for A. Thus, if the predictor for A is associated with B in the estimate from stage 2 then this is only occurring through a path which has no confounding.
-There exist several implementations of 2SLS in open source software.
+There exist several software implementations for performing various instrumental variable analyses, including 2SLS (e.g. the “ivregress” package in STATA; the “systemfit” package in R); three stage least squares regression (e.g. the “systemfit” package in R); the general case of IV estimation using the generalised method of moments (“gmm” package in R), and STATA routines for running subsample and two sample IV estimation.27

 Box 2: Consequences of pleiotropy on the interpretation of MR

 Pleiotropy is the phenomenon by which a single locus influences multiple phenotypes.
 Depending on the form it takes, pleiotropy is a potential limitation to interpretation of MR, so distinguishing between its different types is important.
 In the context of MR there are two mechanisms by which pleiotropy occurs: a single process leading to a cascade of events (e.g. a locus influences one particular protein product, and this causes perturbations in many other phenotypes); or a single locus directly influencing multiple phenotypes .
 Amongst its many names, the former has been termed “spurious pleiotropy” , or “type II pleiotropy” ; the latter “biological pleiotropy” or “type I pleiotropy” .
 Type II pleiotropy is not only unproblematic for Mendelian randomization, it is the very essence of the approach, in which the downstream effects of a perturbed phenotype are estimated through the use of genetic variants that relate to this phenotype.
 Thus the instrument of common variation in FTO, known to influence body mass index (BMI), probably through influencing caloric intake is associated with a wide range of downstream phenotypes blood pressure and hypertension, coronary heart disease , fasting insulin, glucose, HDL cholesterol and trigylcerides, bone mineral density, chronic renal disease , and diabetes.
 These associations are expected, as higher BMI influences these traits, and it would be an error to consider them “pleiotropic” effects of FTO variation that vitiate MR investigations.

 Type I pleiotropy, however, is problematic for the interpretation of MR. Estimates of the degree of pleiotropy suggest that type II pleiotropy is the more pervasive form, with type I pleiotropy being more pronounced at the level of the gene than at the level of single SNPs .
 Greater pleiotropic effects are seen for mutations with larger effects on the primary trait , as would be anticipated for type II pleiotropic influences that are downstream effects of considerable perturbation of the primary trait.

+Ultimately, guarding against potentially erroneous causal inference due to type I pleiotropy can be achieved by restricting instruments to well-powered genetic effects which plausibly act directly on the trait (e.g. the instrument for CRP levels is located within the promoter region of the CRP gene).
+It is tempting (and often necessary) to use genetic profile scores, gaining statistical power by using multiple instruments, but this does come at the cost of reduced clarity in interpretation of the results.

 References